 When a farmer plans on introducing a new enterprise into his farming system, there are specific development stages that this enterprise has to undergo, including establishment, survival, growth, and maturity.
 Aware of all these stages of the new or emerging business is important for the farmer to make informed decisions on how to finance it using the agriculture cooperatives’ mechanism (cooperative group) to reduce financing risks and maximize income from the venture if the process meets the necessary conditions for the co-op’s intervention – “profitability”.
 Therefore correct use of the methodologies which help farmers evaluate their enterprises as they develop towards the different stages are essential for the proper utilization of the agricultural cooperative savings tools.

-The farmers must also learn how to adapt to the ever-changing market environment and improve their management and innovative skills, for this, they can check out California Industrial Rubber Co. here to learn all about need technologies and tools in the harvesting field.
+The farmers must also learn how to adapt to the ever-changing market environment and improve their management and innovative skills and invest in equipment such as getting in touch with an industrial lubricant manufacturer. for this, they can check out California Industrial Rubber Co. here to learn all about need technologies and tools in the harvesting field.
 Education and experience play an important role in the agribusiness sector by improving production efficiency and contributing to economic growth in the rural areas of a region, through the application of new technologies and linking them to international agricultural markets, while strengthening family networks and strengthening gender relationships that exist between men and their female counterparts who are responsible for most of the daily activities.

 Most farmers choose to produce based on their own consumption needs while selling the surplus to the market for additional profit only at best.
 At the same time, the lack of high concentration parameters in livestock’s production environment makes the production marketing inefficient according to the owner’s goal through lower yields and higher prices.
 The price mechanisms are the major problems for the large farm producers because of their resource constrains to use the expensive infrastructures and are prime examples that can demonstrate the neglected assumption over the undistorted distribution principle in the agricultural sector in addition to the market distortion problem in the middle and small sized farms owners.
 The efficiency of land markets for agricultural production is not a result of landowners’ decisions whether to sell their lands or hold the land until their liquidation but rather a result of the distortions of the efficient responses of land sellers to the market price signals.